python/cpython/Doc/library/atexit.rst

    def goodbye():
        print("You are now leaving the Python sector.")

-This obviously only works with functions that don't take arguments.
+This only works with functions that can be called without arguments.